Alex8612/React-Restaurant/README.md

 # Confusion Restaurant
-The website is a appliction form for merchants to register.
-It created by React JS.Digital signature is available.
+This website displays a menu for customers, they can see the detail of each dish and comment on it.
+It created by React JS Reactstrap and Redux.
 ## Getting Started
 Run ```yarn install```, and start the app :
 ```yarn start```